 - Make a rain-catching device.
 In certain climates, rainwater may be your only option for hydration.
 Find a large leaf or a piece of plastic and direct the water into a container.
 You can even build your shelter so that water flows off of the roof and into your catch device.

 - If you are on a life raft in the ocean, you can drink the spinal fluid from a fish.
 Cut a small incision right behind the head until you feel a pop.
 Then you should be able to drain the fluid and drink it.

 - Make a solar still.
 This typically only works in humid conditions.
-Dig a pit and fill it with crushed up green leaves and grass.
-Place a container in the center and cover with clear plastic.
+Dig a pit and fill it with crushed-up green leaves and grass.
+Place a container in the center and cover it with clear plastic.
 Anchor the plastic around the edges and put a small stone in the center.
 The moisture from your plant material will evaporate and then condensate on the plastic.
-The stone in the center directs it towards the container.
+The stone in the center directs it toward the container.

 - If in the jungle, take advantage of water vines.
 These thick vines run from the canopy to the ground and are filled with drinkable water.
 Cut off a section and let it run into your mouth.

 - Look for natural rainwater collection.
 Often trees will have an area in the crotch that will collect water.
 Certain shapes of a leaf will collect water as well.

 - Distill saltwater for drinking water.
 You will need a small fire and some tubing.
 Get a container of saltwater and attach the tubing to the top.
 Set it in the fire and put the other end of the tubing in an empty container.
 As the saltwater evaporates, it will condense in the tubing and the runoff is salt-free.
 You can also wrap a wet cloth around the tube to speed up the condensation.

 - Carry iodine tablets or bleach with you.
 Adding these products to contaminated water can eliminate most of the bacteria and parasites.
 If you have the option, boiling the water is still the safest bet.